Aqua Tepula: History

+Between 11 and 4 BC Aqua Tepula was again restored, this time by Augustus, and archaeological remains of local repair works show that the aqueduct was subjected to (at least) local repairs) between 41 and 54 AD, during the reign of Claudius.
+Though there are a few remains of later repairs, these can't be dated reliablly.

 Route

 Its source was at the volcanic area of the Alban hills on the estate of Lucullus, between today's municipalities of Grottaferrata and Marino, a mere 18 km from Rome.

 Until the Augustan era the aqueduct flowed along an underground route from source to terminus.

 In 33 BC, Agrippa modified the aqueduct concurrently with the construction of the Aqua Julia and added 92 quinariae of water flow from the Julia.
 The conduit was made to join the newly built one for Julia until it reached the current locality of Capannelle near the Aqua Marcia where there was a limaria pool (settling basin) and by which time the water had cooled.

 The water was then split again (for an unexplained reason) into two conduits for the Tepula and the Julia, the Tepula being the highest, superimposed on arches of the Marcia, for the remaining 10 km.
 They reached the city at ad spem veterem, near Porta Maggiore.

 From here on the conduit used the Aurelian Walls and crossed Via Tiburtina on an arch which became Porta Tiburtina.
 The route passed the Viminal gate, where Termini Station stands today, and ended near the Porta Collina, where the main distribution castellum was, near the current Via XX Settembre.
-It passed through 14 castella divisorum delivering water to four regions.
+It passed through 14 castella delivering water to four regions.

 Later another 163 quinariae of water, derived from the future Anio Novus aqueduct (built around 50 AD), were added at the horti Epaphroditiani on the Esquiline hill for a final overall total, upon distribution, of 445 (190+92+163) quinariae (18,467 m3, about 200 litres per second), still a scant amount in Roman times.